vectordotdev/timber-ruby/README.md

 4. The data is open and entirely owned by you.
 Yay!

-The problem is that logs are unstructured, noisy, and hard to use. `grep` can only take you so far.
-Timber solves this by being application aware, properly structuring your logs, and optionally providing a [fast, modern, and beautiful console](https://timber.io) -- allowing you to easily, and sanely, realize the power of your logs.
+The problem is that logs are unstructured, noisy, and hard to use. `grep` can only take you so far!
+Timber solves this by properly structuring your logs, making them easy to search and visualize -- allowing you to sanely realize the power of your logs.

 ## How does it work?